 Amazon Friendly Background

-The flat white background unquestionably satisfies Amazon's Image Requirements, specifically the parts listed below.
-It is 255 white around the outside of the product and it's easy to crop this image right to the edge of the product for maximum image size.
-See below as to why Glossy white does not meet Amazon's Image Requirements.
+The flat white background unquestionably satisfies Amazon’s Image Requirements, specifically those listed below.
+It is 255 white around the outside of the product and easy to crop right to the edge of the product for maximum image size.
+See below as to why Glossy white does not meet Amazon’s Image Requirements.

 Amazon Image Requirements

 All other products should fill 85% or more of the image frame

 The full product must be in the frame